 7 Easy Tips on How to Pack Up the Dorm

 - Fill up bins like trash cans.
-Check under the bed for containers you may have forgotten, and start filling them up.
+Check under the bed (Affiliate Link) for containers you may have forgotten, and start filling them up.
 Try to keep like items together.
 It will make it easier to unpack when you get home.

 - Place Press 'n Seal over open bins.
 Using a roll of this plastic wrap will help you keep the small items together while moving.